-To satisfy diverse tastes, head to the READING TERMINAL MARKET.
-Opened in 1893, it’s one of the nation’s oldest continuously operating farmers’ markets and named the best farmers’ market in the U.S. With a maze of vendors and a bustling energy, the locale is an ideal option for families with wildly diverse appetites, offering everything from Asian and Middle Eastern fare to Pennsylvania Dutch and Philly classics.
-The market is also home to Dinic’s, whose famed roast pork sandwich was named the Travel Channel’s “Best Sandwich in America.”
+To satisfy diverse tastes, head to Reading Terminal Market.
+Opened in 1893, it’s one of the nation’s oldest continuously operating farmers’ markets and named the best farmers’ market in the U.S. With a maze of vendors and a bustling energy, the locale is an ideal option for families with wildly diverse appetites, offering everything from Asian and Middle Eastern fare to Pennsylvania Dutch and Philadelphia classics.
+The market is also home to DiNic’s, whose famed roast pork sandwich was named the Travel Channel’s “Best Sandwich in America.”
 TIP: The market also offers numerous stands selling baked goods, chocolates, ice cream and other crave-worthy confections, so be sure to save room for dessert.

 Visit the site of America’s original cheesesteak rivalry: the corners of 9th and Passyunk in the Italian Market.
-Here you’ll find two no-frills walk-up counter spots, PAT’S KING OF STEAKS and GENO’S STEAKS, both claiming to have perfected the cheesesteak.
-Equally famous is JIM’S STEAKS SOUTH ST., as evidenced by the line of fans waiting outside the Art Deco building for cafeteria style service.
-PSST: To eat like a local, order “whiz wit,” for a steak topped with Cheez Whiz and fried onions.
-Don’t let dietary restrictions stop you from enjoying Philadelphia’s signature sandwich; CAMPO’S SINCE 1947 prepares gluten-free and vegan variations of the cheesesteak (as well as hoagies).
+Here you’ll find two no-frills walk-up counter spots, Pat’s King of Steaks and Geno’s Steaks, both claiming to have perfected the cheesesteak.
+Equally famous is Jim’s Steaks South Street, as evidenced by the line of fans waiting outside the Art Deco building for cafeteria style service.
+TIP: To eat like a local, order “whiz wit,” for a steak topped with Cheez Whiz and fried onions.
+Don’t let dietary restrictions stop you from enjoying Philadelphia’s signature sandwich; Campo’s Philly Cheesesteaks prepares gluten-free and vegan variations of the cheesesteak (as well as hoagies).

 Just because kids are in tow doesn’t mean you have to skip establishments from Philadelphia’s acclaimed restaurateurs.
-The menu at JONES, from James Beard Award winner Stephen Starr, focuses on homestyle classics like tomato soup and grilled cheese, sliced beef brisket and fried chicken.
+The menu at Pizzeria Stella, from James Beard Award winner Stephen Starr, features classic pizza and pasta preparations for less-adventurous eaters alongside more sophisticated pies topped with herbed goat cheese, eggs, and black truffle.
 An added bonus, the restaurant is within walking distance of Independence Hall and the historic district.
-Across town in West Philadelphia, Iron Chef Jose Garces’s taqueria, DISTRITO, promises a festive affair for diners, serving modern Mexican small plates and cool cocktails.
+Across town in West Philadelphia, Iron Chef Jose Garces’s taqueria, Distrito, promises a festive affair for diners, serving modern Mexican small plates and cool cocktails.
 The eclectic décor is as big a draw as the menu—including a Volkswagen Beetle booth and hundreds of colorful wrestling masks on the wall.